Characters of the Mortal Kombat series: Frost

 Frost is a Lin Kuei warrior who possesses the ability to control ice.
 She was trained directly by Sub-Zero due to the similarities between them and the potential he saw in her, but her skills were compounded by her arrogant nature.
-When Sub-Zero has her accompany him in Deadly Alliance to help battle Quan Chi and Shang Tsung, Frost steals his Dragon Medallion, which results in her being frozen by her own powers.
-Frost is revealed to have survived in the Unchained port of Deception, where Sub-Zero traps her in a block of ice after she attempts to kill him.
-She is freed by Taven in the Konquest mode of Armageddon, but attacks him after mistaking him for Sub-Zero and is defeated.
-Following cameos in the 2011 reboot and Mortal Kombat Xs story mode, Frost returns as a playable character in Mortal Kombat 11, which depicts her receiving cybernetic enhancements.
+When Sub-Zero has her accompany him to help battle Quan Chi and Shang Tsung, Frost steals his Dragon Medallion and becomes frozen by her own powers.
+Frost is revealed to have survived in the Unchained port of Deception, in which Sub-Zero traps her in a block of ice after she attempts to kill him.
+She is freed by Taven in the Konquest mode of Mortal Kombat: Armageddon, but attacks him after mistaking him for Sub-Zero and is defeated.
+Frost returns as a playable character in Mortal Kombat 11, which depicts her receiving cybernetic enhancements.
 Aligning herself with Kronika by leading the Cyber Lin Kuei against Earthrealm's heroes, she is defeated by Raiden, who shuts down the cyborgs by deactivating her link to them.
+Frost returns in Mortal Kombat 1 as a kameo fighter.